Who We Are

 To support the Principals, a Working Group, comprised of the members’ Humanitarian or Policy Directors, provides advice and expertise on operational and policy issues.
 The Working Group meets face-to-face two or three times a year.

-- Yves Daccord, International Committee of the Red Cross (ICRC), current Chair of SCHR
+Yves Daccord, International Committee of the Red Cross (ICRC) and Chair of SCHR

 SCHR Working Group members: